david-caro/seat-py/README.md

 ###Seat-Python, future project milestones

 Seat-Python is an ever evolving project.
-The following features/objectives are being worked on as of this writing (2011-03-05):
+The following features/objectives are being worked on as of this writing (2011-03-08):

+* Python 3 support
 * Contribution guidelines and unit test suite
 * CouchDB view management (via YAML)
 * Fixing minor/rare httplib related issues